bleroy/3d-junkyard/Decent400/readme.md

 ### Connect the LED power lines

-The keyboard's backlighting need to get power from the 400 board since the keyboard connector doesn't have a 5V line.
+The keyboard's backlighting needs to get power from the 400 board since the keyboard connector doesn't have a 5V line.
 Power and ground taps can be found on the power board.

 ![Connecting backlighting power lines](./Media/Decent400i-connection.jpg)